MRE-Code-Hub/Image-based-velocimetry-toolbox/README.md

 2 Sampling and processing parameters in air-water flows
 -------------------------------------------------------
-Important sampling and processing paramters for optical flow estimations (Farnebäck method) and filtering in high-velocity air-water flows are:
+Important sampling and processing paramters for optical flow estimations (Farnebäck method) and filtering in high-velocity air-water flows were evaluated in Kramer and Chanson (2018).
+Main findings are summarised as follows:

 - Neighbourhood size N: The pixel-wise solution is integrated over a specified neighbourhood size, assuming that there is only little variation in the displacement field within the specified area.
-It was found that the results converged for neighbourhood sizes of N < 5 px (Kramer and Chanson 2018).
+It was found that the results converged for neighbourhood sizes of N < 5 px.
 - Filter size F:  After the computation of displacements, averaging is done using a Gaussian filter with specified size.
-Sensitivity analyses showed that optimum filter sizes are between 10 px < F < 15 px (Kramer and Chanson 2018).
+Sensitivity analyses showed that optimum filter sizes are between 10 px < F < 15 px.
 - Image pyramid level: The algorithms allows computation of subsampled frames, were the resolution is decreasing with increasing pyramid level.
 - Sampling frequency
 - Sampling duration